Select Page

 After all: The ones who experience the most success are most often those who have proven themselves most trustworthy.
 By capturing any commitments you make and any commitments made to you, you can turn your good intentions into good actions.

-Here’s a couple examples of Action Items:
+Here are a couple of examples of Action Items:

 • I committed to sending Erin that article I read about growing up with asthma.